 The Commission previously agreed a protocol which was in place in 2017-18, and a supplement to this protocol covered the procedure for the Budget Bill 2018-19.

 Revenue Scotland: We use data collected by Revenue Scotland within some of our forecasts.
 We have a Memorandum of Understanding with Revenue Scotland that sets out the way in which we work together.

-Voluntary Compliance with the Code of Practice for Official Statistics
+Voluntary Compliance with the Code of Practice for Statistics

 The Commission seeks to adhere to the highest standards for analysis possible.
-While we do not produce official statistics (we produce forecasts), the Commission and our work voluntarily complies as much as possible with the UK Statistic Authority's Code of Practice for Official Statistics.
+While we do not produce official statistics (we produce forecasts), the Commission and our work voluntarily complies as much as possible with the UK Statistic Authority's Code of Practice for Statistics.
 Further details can be found in our Voluntary Statement of Compliance.